gregturn/gregturn/README.md

 Howdy!

-I work on the Spring team.
+I used to on the Spring team and the lead for Spring Data JPA and Spring Web Services.

 When I'm not slinging code as a test-bitten script junky, I'm either shooting another [YouTube video](https://youtube.com/@SpringBootLearning) or playing pinball.